svijsv/GHMon/config/README.md

 ## Look-up tables
-Look-up tables contain a list of values (such as degrees in any unit) and use the index of the value to determine the resistance or voltage of the sensor at that value.
+Look-up tables contain a list of values (such as degrees) and use the index of the value to determine the resistance or voltage of the sensor at that value.
 The fields `min` and `max` are mandatory and represent the resistance or voltage at the first and last element respectively.
 If `scale` is set and non-zero, the value is divided by it to obtain the final value.